These requirements are only for students previously enrolled in the National and Homeland Security Minor.

 Completion of the Minor for Majors requires 18 credits ( 6 courses).
 Two political science courses ( 6 credits) may be counted both towards the Minor as well as towards the Political Science Major.

 Completion of this Minor requires 18 credits (six courses)

-UNDER NO CIRCUMSTANCES whatsoever will any student be permitted to substitute an independent study course for the required National Security Establishment course.
+The following foundation course is required but it is not a prerequisite for taking the remaining courses listed below: 50:790: 388 U.S. National Security Policy Under no circumstances will any student be permitted to substitute an independent study course for the required National Security Establishment course.
 All minors should plan their schedules accordingly to fulfill this requirement.

 The remaining course requirements may be selected from the list below:

 - 50:790:284 Geography and the World

 - 50:790:296 Practical Politics: Internships in National Security

 - 50:790:316 East Asian Politics

 - 50:790:320 Contemporary American Foreign Policy